 Blackberries are naturally tart, so they play well with sweetened cream.

 The texture is almost mouse like, and the whole thing is silky smooth and cool as a cucumber.
 The perfect summer dessert.

 I went for dreamy swirls of blackberry puree

 There are a couple of ways to go with this.
-You can fold lots of fruit puree into the whipped cream and turn it completely purple, or you can swirl it in, like I did.
+You can blend lots of fruit puree into the whipped cream and turn it completely purple, or you can fold it in, like I did, for a two toned effect.
 In that case, it’s nice to serve some extra puree on the side so people can add more if they like.
 I layered whole blackberries into the serving dishes, too.

 - mint leaves

 - whole blackberries